 See description in Betrayal of the Spirit, p.
 168. The guru Hridayananda was a consistent foe of ISKCON World Review's expanded editorial policy, 1986-88, and its editors.

 Hridayananda Goswami wrote this in a letter to the P.R. department and is quoted in Betrayal of the Spirit, p.
 74.

 Ed's note: This review by an ISKCON follower shows how much tension there was in ISKCON between current and former members.
-Factual errors in her comments: I resigned from ISKCON World Review on good terms and trained the new editors before putting out the last issue in March 1989.
-Before joining in 1978 I didn't know about the alleged murder of Srila Prabhupada or the struggle for control of the organization following his death. - Nori
+Factual errors in her comments: I resigned from ISKCON World Review* and trained the new editors before putting out the last issue in March 1989.
+Before joining ISKCON in 1978 I didn't know about the alleged murder of Srila Prabhupada.
+Naranarayan Dasa told me about it after my book was published in 1997.

 By Braja Sevaki Devi Dasi

 RE: The Hare Krishna Movement:

 The Postcharismatic Fate of a Religious Transplant

 It's safe to say that a book review generally serves two purposes: to bring a book to the attention of the reading public (usually for recommended reading purposes), and to discuss the merit of a book's existence and the contribution it might make to a particular genre.